philzook58/philzook58.github.io/_posts/2019-07-02-a-short-skinny-on-relations-towards-the-algebra-of-programming.markdown

-A useful trick is to lift sets/subsets to relations as a diagonal relation. $latex \{(a,a) | a \in S \}$.
+A useful trick is to lift sets/subsets to relations as a diagonal relation. $$ \{(a,a) \vert a \in S \} $$.
 Projection onto the set can be achieve by composing with this relation.
 The identity results if you are talking about the entire set S.